dehesa/package-conbini/README.md

     This publisher works "as expected" even with upstream publishers that disregard backpressure (e.g. `PassthroughSubject`).
 It buffers values internally and execute the generated publisher depending on the subscriber's demand and whether a publisher is currently _in operation_.
 Do note, that if a failure completion is received, the whole publisher will finish and any publisher being buffered won't have a chance to execute.
 This is a similar behavior as Combine's `buffer()` operator.

--   `result` subscribes to the receiving publisher and execute the provided closure when a single value followed by a successful completion is received.
-    In case of failure, the handler is executed with such failure.

-    ```swift
-    let cancellable = serverRequest.result { (result) in
-        switch result {
-        case .success(let value): ...
-        case .failure(let error): ...
-        }
-    }
-    ```

 ## Publishers

 -   `Deferred...` publishers accept a closure that is executed once a _greater-than-zero_ demand is requested.
     They have several flavors:

-    -   `DeferredValue` emits a single value and then completes; however, the value is not provided/cached, but instead a closure which will generate the emitted value is executed once the subscription is received.
+    -   `DeferredValue` emits a single value and then completes.
+        The value is not provided/cached, but instead a closure will generate it.
+The closure is executed once a positive subscription is received.
-        There is also a `Try` variant which enables you to `throw` from within the closure, but it loses the concrete error type (i.e. gets converted to `Swift.Error`).

         ```swift
+        let publisher = DeferredValue<Int,CustomError> {
+            return intenseProcessing()
+        }
+        ```

+        A `Try` variant is also offered, enabling you to `throw` from within the closure.
+It loses the concrete error type (i.e. it gets converted to `Swift.Error`).

+        ```swift
         let publisher = DeferredTryValue {
-            return try someHeavyCalculations()
+            return try intenseProcessing()
         }
         ```